 As you can see, there is nothing difficult about making a sound and breathing in and out.
 Use of tones should be pursued because the feedback is great and it dramatically enhances your ability to pay attention.
 However, proper instruction is mandatory when using tones or you cannot get the benefit that that tone set is designed for.

 Are you new to meditation?
-Start here: What is Meditation and Why Should I Meditate?
+Start here: Why is Meditation Important?